syncfusion-content/js-api-docs/api/js/ejPivotGrid.md

 ### enableContextMenu `boolean`
 {:#members:enablecontextmenu}

-Allows the user to enable/disable the context menu of Pivot buttons in the PivotGrid.
+Allows the user to enable/disable the context menu of cells in the PivotGrid.

 #### Default Value: false